yahyaDevF/gymTekno/privacy_policy.md

 # Privacy Policy

-**Teckno Gym Privacy Policy**
+**TechValley Gym Privacy Policy**

 *Last Updated: [13.01.2024]*

 **1. Introduction**

-Welcome to Teckno Gym!
-Teckno Gym ("the App") is a note-taking application developed by [Tec Valley] ("we," "us," or "our").
+Welcome to TechValley Gym!
+TechValley Gym ("the App") is a note-taking application developed by [Tec Valley] ("we," "us," or "our").
 This Privacy Policy is designed to help you understand how we collect, use, and safeguard your personal information when you use our app.

 **2. Information We Collect**